 View Events on Dashboards and Charts

-Let’s look at how you can view the events you added to the charts and dashboards in the above examples using the Show Events dropdown in the middle of the time bar.
+Let’s look at how you can view the events you added to the charts and dashboards in the above examples using the Show Events drop-down menu in the top right.

-From Chart: Displays events based on the selection of the Display Source Events checkbox (default setting) and the
+From Chart: Displays events based on the selection of the Display Source Events checkbox and the

 From Dashboard Settings: Displays events based on the